pytorch/tutorials/tutorial_submission_policy.md

    * Wait for a response from the PyTorch Tutorials maintainers.
 A PyTorch tutorial maintainer will review your proposal and determine whether a tutorial on the proposed topic is desirable.
-     A comment and an **approved** label will be added to your tutorial by a maintainer.
-Review process for new tutorial PRs submitted without the corresponding issue will take longer.
+     A comment and an **approved** label will be added to your issue by a maintainer.
+The review process for new tutorial PRs submitted without the corresponding issue may take longer.

 1. **Adhere to writing and styling guidelines:**
    * Once approved, follow the guidelines outlined in [CONTRIBUTING.md](https://github.com/pytorch/tutorials/blob/main/CONTRIBUTING.md) and use the provided [template](https://github.com/pytorch/tutorials/blob/main/beginner_source/template_tutorial.py) for creating your tutorial.
-   * Link the issue in which you received an approval for your tutorial in the PR.
+   * Link the issue in which you received approval for your tutorial in the PR.
    * We accept tutorials in both ``.rst`` (ReStructuredText) and ``.py`` (Python) formats.
 However, unless your tutorial involves using